 Handy to have.
 Even for those of us who have forgotten certain knitting terms or who are getting more advanced and new terms pop up.
 So, bookmark this knitting page for future reference.
 (I just did).

 Knitting Abbreviations – What Do They Mean

-It seems that there’s no way around it: if you want to learn how to knit, you must know most of at least the basic knitting terms to use that lovely knitting pattern that you’ve been given.
+It seems that there’s no way around it: if you want to learn how to knit, then you must know at least the basic knitting terms to use that lovely knitting pattern that you’ve just found.

 That point is now a few years back for me, however, I sympathise and in all honestly, at times, still find myself in the same boat.

 So, I thought to give you all a hand and share my little craft tool with you: a knitting abbreviations – table so you can start knitting away.